alexwebgr/faw_icon/README.md

 end
 ```

-The configuration option `source_type` is added in this release to address the performance hit from loading large json files
+The configuration option `source_type` was added to address the performance hit from loading large json files
 from the PRO collection and introduces three ways to include icons in the application.

 1. `json` load a json file, traverse and find the icon